The relativistic restricted three-body problem: geometry and motion around tidally perturbed black holes: Rotating BHs in a binary system

 Static observers with four-velocity parallel to the time-translation Killing vector field cannot exist in the ergoregion, enclosed by the static-limit surface at $r=r_{\rm ergo}$ where $g_{vv}|_{r=r_{\rm ergo}}={\cal O}(\epsilon^2)$.
 This surface of the deformed geometry deviates from that of the unperturbed Kerr BH:

-The relative error in the radii of the ergoregion of the unperturbed spacetime and of the perturbed spacetime is of order of, at most, ${\cal O}(10)\times \epsilon~\%$, as displayed in the right panel of Fig.~\ref{fig:Geometry}.
+The relative error in the radii of the ergoregion of the unperturbed spacetime and of the perturbed spacetime is of order of, at most, ${\cal O}(10)\times \epsilon~\%$, as displayed in Fig.~\ref{fig:Geometry}.
 This feature is insensitive to the BH spin.

 It is worth emphasizing that the geometric deformations observed above are indeed of physical significance.
 BHs in vacuum GR are believed to exhibit vanishing tidal Love numbers~(TLNs), implying that tidal fields induce no higher multipole moments of BHs~\cite{Binnington:2009bb,Chia:2020yla,Charalambous:2021mea,Poisson:2021yau}.
 The values of relativistic TLNs depend on the chosen definition of tidal and induced multipole moments, i.e., a subjective decomposition of a perturbed metric, without a robust matching scheme with GW signals, and are therefore ambiguous~(see Refs.~\cite{Gralla:2017djj,Poisson:2020vap,Katagiri:2024wbg,Katagiri:2024fpn}).
 Crucially, a tidally deformed metric does deviate from the unperturbed one and is uniquely determined once an appropriate boundary condition is imposed~\cite{Katagiri:2024wbg,Katagiri:2024fpn}.
 This ensures that the geometric properties, particle motion, and GW propagation in tidally deformed spacetimes are entirely free of ambiguities.